echonorth/hello-world-1/README.md

 6. Go to [GitHub](https://www.github.com) and into your classroom organization.
 Check to see if you can find your repository fully updated with the changes you made earlier.

 This will be the procedure you will follow to upload assignments and practices into GitHub.

+#it is abbie
+#i play a lot of league and osu
+#my dog is cute
+#give me a good sleep schedule pls